-At a workshop I recently hosted, 2020 Vision, I spoke with participants about the importance of having a precise vision of what they want to create for themselves this year.
+At a workshop I recently hosted, 2020 Vision, I spoke with the women who attended about the importance of having a precise vision of what they want to create for themselves this year.
 This may seem obvious, but I am surprised at how many people move through life, waiting to see what lands in their lap, and then complaining when they aren’t feeling happy or fulfilled.

 You only have this one precious life, and so it’s rather important to fill it with what lights you up, right?

 So, if you are ready to live more intentionally, here are some steps to get you started…